Threshold for Blowup and Stability for Nonlinear Schr\"odinger Equation with Rotation: Introduction

+We wish to mention that the question of determining the minimal mass blowup solutions can be subtle and delicate.
+In our setting, at first, the ``natural'' threshold seems to be $\norm{\td{Q}}_2$, where $\td{Q}$ is a solution of

+when viewing the identity \eqref{eE:lam(x)} and the condition $\td{E}_{0,0}(u_0)\le 0$ that is required in Lemma \ref{J-inhomRNLS}.
+However, a minimizing sequence argument for the $\td{J}$-functional as given in Lemma \ref{j_lam_max} and an application of Lemma \ref{J-inhomRNLS} enable us to determine the sharp threshold in Theorem \ref{sharpQ:inhom}, where we notice the mass concentration at the maximum point for $\lam(x)$ when constructing a blowup solution, see Remarks \ref{re:Q} and \ref{rk:gap-Qmax-min}.
+One application of Theorem \ref{sharpQ:inhom} for equations of the inhomogeneous type (\ref{e:psi-VomLz}) is the interesting connections with NLS on a manifold, see Remark \ref{r:geometry} for more details.

-In the second component of this paper we consider the stability of {\em ground state solutions} for (\ref{e:nls-H-rot}).
+In the third component of this paper, in Sections \ref{s:grst-exist-Energy} to \ref{s:orb-stab-u}, we consider the stability of {\em ground state solutions} for (\ref{e:nls-H-rot}).
 A {\em ground state solution} (g.s.s.) at mass level $c>0$ is a minimizer of the energy functional with constant mass constraint that is defined by Definition \ref{def:Ic-Q_OmV}.
 For the usual focusing NLS

 the ground state $Q$ is unique and orbitally stable if $p<1+4/n$, and unstable if $p\ge 1+4/n$.
 In Section \ref{s:grst-exist-Energy}, in the slow rotating setting $|\Om|<\ga$, we show the existence of g.s.s. for the RNLS (\ref{e:nls-G-Omga}) with more general class of nonlinearities.
-Our construction of the g.s.s relies on the concentration compactness method in \cite{CazLion82} and \cite{HiStu04}.
+Our construction of the g.s.s relies on the concentration compactness method in \cite{CazLion82} and \cite{CarHa15,HiStu04}.
 Then in Section \ref{s:orb-stab-u}, we prove the orbital stability for \eqref{e:nls-G-Omga} via standard argument.
-Theorem \ref{t:orb-stab-Zc} shows that $Z_c$, the set of g.s.s. for \eqref{e:nls-G-Omga} is orbitally stable if either $p<1+4/n$, or $p=1+4/n$ and the mass level is below that of $Q_{\lam,1}$ for some optimal constant $\lam$ in the focusing case. \begin{theorem} Let $p=1+4/n$ and $|\Om|<\ga$.
+Theorem \ref{t:orb-stab-Zc} shows that $Z_c$, the set of g.s.s. for \eqref{e:nls-G-Omga} is orbitally stable if either $p<1+4/n$, or $p=1+4/n$ and the mass level is below that of $Q_{\lam,1}$ for some optimal constant $\lam$ in the focusing case. \begin{theorem} Let $p=1+\frac4n$, $\lam>0$ and $|\Om|<\ga$.
 Let $Q$ be the unique ground state of \eqref{e:grstQ-masscri}.
 Suppose $c<{\norm{Q}_2}$.
 Then the set of minimizers $Z_c$ is orbitally stable for (\ref{e:nls-H-rot}). \end{theorem}